brandonhewer/Dino/README.md

 A desktop application for exploring the relationship between parametric polymorphism and dinaturality, by representing naturality conditions as Petri nets.

-A formal report, detailing the theory and design of Dinode can be found [here](https://github.com/brandonhewer/Dissertation).
+A formal report, detailing the theory and design of Dino can be found [here](https://github.com/brandonhewer/Dissertation).

 ![](https://www.dropbox.com/s/4jby7q391nxywcw/petrinet.png?dl=1)